Bruce Springsteen: Early life and education

-Springsteen attended Freehold High School in Freehold Borough, New Jersey, where a former teacher described him as a "loner who wanted nothing more than to play his guitar".
-He graduated in 1967, but felt so alienated that he skipped his graduation ceremony.
+Bruce Frederick Joseph Springsteen was born at Monmouth Medical Center in Long Branch, New Jersey on September 23, 1949.
+His parents were Adele Ann Springsteen (née Zerilli; 1925–2024) and Douglas Frederick "Dutch" Springsteen (1924–1998).
+Springsteen's mother, who was originally from the Bay Ridge neighborhood of Brooklyn, New York, worked as a legal secretary and was the family's main breadwinner.
+His father was a World War II veteran who worked as a bus driver; he had mental health issues throughout his life, and they worsened in his later life.
+Springsteen is of Dutch, Irish, and Italian descent.
+He grew up Catholic in Freehold, New Jersey.

-Bruce Frederick Joseph Springsteen was born at Monmouth Medical Center in Long Branch, New Jersey, on September 23, 1949, to Douglas Frederick "Dutch" Springsteen (1924–1998) and his wife, Adele Ann (née Zerilli; 1925–2024).
-Springsteen's father worked as a bus driver and other jobs.
-His father had mental health issues throughout his life, which worsened in his later life.
-His mother, who was originally from the Bay Ridge neighborhood of Brooklyn, New York, worked as a legal secretary and was the family's main breadwinner.
-He is of Dutch, Irish, and Italian descent, and grew up Catholic in Freehold, New Jersey.
+Springsteen's Italian maternal grandfather, Anthony Zerilli, was born in Vico Equense and immigrated to the U.S. through Ellis Island.
+He arrived in the United States unable to read or write English, but went on to become a lawyer and impressed the young Springsteen as being "larger than life".

-Springsteen's paternal ancestors were among the early Dutch families who, in the 17th century, settled in colonial-era America, then part of the Dutch Republic known as New Netherland.
+Springsteen's paternal ancestors were Dutch and Irish.
+His Dutch ancestors were among the early Dutch families who came to North America in the 17th century.
 Springsteen's paternal ancestor, John Springsteen, was a patriot in the American Revolution, which evolved into the Continental Army during the American Revolutionary War.
-The Springsteen surname originates in Groningen, a province in the Netherlands, and is topographic, translating to "jump stone" and meaning a stepping stone used on unpaved streets or between two houses.
-Springsteen's Italian maternal grandfather was born in Vico Equense and emigrated through Ellis Island.
-He arrived in the United States unable to read or write English, but went on to become a lawyer and impressed the young Springsteen as being "larger than life".
+The Springsteen surname originates in Groningen, a province in the Netherlands.
+The name is topographic; it is translated as "jump stone" and refers to a stepping stone used on unpaved streets or between two houses.
+His Irish roots are traced to the Garrity family of Rathangan, County Kildare and the McNicholas family of Treenagleragh in Kiltimagh, County Mayo.

 Springsteen has two younger sisters, Virginia (born 1951) and Pamela (born c.
 1962).
-Pamela Springsteen worked briefly as an actress and later as a photographer; she took photos for three Springsteen albums, Human Touch, Lucky Town, and The Ghost of Tom Joad.
+Pamela Springsteen worked briefly as an actress and later as a photographer; she took photos for three of Springsteen's albums (Human Touch, Lucky Town, and The Ghost of Tom Joad).